In this article

 Annual fee Usually has no annual fee Usually has an annual fee

-Cashback credit cards
+Business cashback credit cards

-The nature of this type of credit card makes it easy to calculate how much you’ll earn, as compared to points-based rewards, which can be trickier to translate into cash value.
 Unique to cashback cards is their potential to serve as a budgeting tool, directly reducing monthly business expenses or accumulating savings.
-This means using your card saves you money rather than encouraging you to spend more to accumulate miles or points.
+This means using your card saves you money rather than encouraging you to spend more to accumulate points or miles.

 • Straightforward: It’s easy to calculate the real value of cashback rewards

-• Flexibility: Cashback cards often apply rewards to all categories of purchases rather than only certain purchase types
+• Flexibility: Cashback cards often apply rewards to all categories of purchases rather than only certain purchase types.

-• Resistant to inflation: While points-based rewards can decrease in value as prices rise, cashback rewards increase proportionally with inflation
+• Resistant to inflation: While points-based rewards can decrease in value as prices rise, cashback rewards increase proportionally with inflation.

 • Reward caps: Some cashback cards cap your cash rewards credit after a certain spending amount

 2. Hotel credit cards: Hotel credit cards partner with specific hotel chains, offering rewards points for stays and purchases within the hotel network.
 Cardholders can get benefits like complimentary room upgrades, late checkout, and annual free night stays.
+Business owners who want to maximize hotel stays might add the The Hilton Honors American Express Business Card or the Marriott Bonvoy Brilliant® American Express® Card to their wallet.

 • Additional perks: Travel rewards cards often come with extra benefits, like travel insurance, priority boarding, and airport lounge access